JianjieYan/GeneticAlgorithm/README.md

 # GeneticAlgorithm

 Master's OOP Project

-abstract Factory pattern, strategy pattern and singleton patterns are applied to the algorithm
+Abstract Factory pattern, strategy pattern and singleton patterns are applied to the algorithm